 (4) An amendment to a model local law does not affect any local law that adopted the model local law before the amendment but the amendment may be adopted by a further local law.

-[Section 343 inserted by No. 14 of 1996 s.
+[Section 343 inserted: No. 14 of 1996 s.
 4.]

 343A.
 Regulations to operate as local laws